Top 10 Currencies That Are Considered the Strongest in Asia

 Exchange rate: 1 QAR = 0.274 USD

 The Qatari riyal was introduced in 1973.
+This Asian currency exchange rate is dependent on commodity prices.
 Qatar’s economy is based on oil and gas exports, and the country is one of the world’s largest producers of liquefied natural gas (LNG).
-This Asian currency exchange rate is dependent on commodity prices.
-Qatar is known for its modern architecture and for hosting major world events, including the 2022 FIFA World Cup.
+Qatar is known for its modern architecture and for hosting major world events, such as the 2022 FIFA World Cup.
 The publicity generated by world-class events brings Qatar a good inflow of tourists and strengthens its economy.

 7. Azerbaijani Manat (AZN)